12 Signs to Know if Your Phone is Hacked

 When there’s a hacker on your phone, they also disrupt your browsing experience.
 For instance, the browser will redirect you to some odd websites even if you entered the correct address.
 In addition, you’re bombarded with inappropriate ads.
 If you experience any such thing, it indicates phone hacking.

-Strange behavior, such as others receiving calls and text messages you haven’t made, means your phone is accessed by someone else from a remote location.
+Strange behavior, such as others receiving calls you haven’t made, means your phone is accessed by someone else from a remote location.

 If your friends and family start complaining about the phone calls and text messages they receive from your number, hackers probably have used the SIM-swapping tactic to sneak into your phone.
 After getting hold of your contacts, the cyber-crook often aims to target your contacts.
 Spread the word to all your contacts not to respond to such calls or messages.

-A skilled hacker can take complete control of your phone and can do anything they want.
-They can change the phone settings, make calls, or use the phone browser to make some purchases.
-Since you know your phone better than anyone else, thoroughly check your phone and look out for things that are out of the ordinary.
+A skilled hacker can completely control your phone and do anything they want.
+They can change the phone settings, make calls, or use the phone browser to make purchases.
+Since you know your phone better than anyone else, thoroughly check your phone and look for unusual activity.

-If you notice any unusual activities, such as your Bluetooth connection being on despite not using it or apps having permission to access your phone contacts or image gallery.
-This indicates that a third party accessed your device to transmit data or install malicious software.
+If you notice any unusual activities, such as your Bluetooth connection being on despite not being used or apps having permission to access your phone contacts or image gallery, this indicates that a third party accessed your device to transmit data or install malicious software.

-Hackers can easily access your social media accounts, emails, or other apps linked to your device after getting access to your phones.
-This eventually also results in unusual activities on your accounts that increase the risk of identity theft.
+After getting access to your phones, hackers can easily access your social media accounts, emails, or other apps linked to your device.
+This eventually results in unusual activities on your accounts, increasing the risk of identity theft.

-Someone else is using your phone if you witness activities like password reset, emails being sent or received, downloaded new apps, or new login accounts on websites and services you never used.
+If you witness activities like password resets, emails sent or received, app downloads, or new login accounts on websites and services you never used, someone else may be using your phone.

 Add an extra verification step that boosts account security and leaves no room for hackers to access your data, even if they have your passwords.
 If you notice any unidentified login locations or email for password reset prompts, then don’t respond.

-High billing charges are another warning that your phone is wrong.
-Cybercriminals use premium tracking software like keyloggers or spyware to monitor and track your activities.
+High billing charges are another warning that your phone isn’t working.
+Cybercriminals use premium tracking software, such as keyloggers or spyware, to monitor your activities.

 In other words, a high bill could come from the spying apps that secretly run in the background and transfer information to the malicious server.
 Contact your phone company and ask them to cancel subscriptions or services you haven’t ever used.